Dear Hiking Lady,

 - Depth: The Grand Canyon is far deeper than Palo Duro Canyon.
 Palo Duro is just 800 feet deep while the Grand Canyon is up to 6,000 feet deep!

 Be sure to watch out for snakes and flash floods, and always take a lot of water!
+Hope this info helps, and you’ll likely want to get the book I mentioned above, The Story of Palo Duro Canyon, before you go.
 Have a great time exploring Palo Duro Canyon.